tanish5nov/Metro-Route-Finder-App/README.md

-# Metro App: Finding Routes over a Given Map using Dijkstra's Algorithm
+# Metro Routes App: Finding Routes using Dijkstra's Algorithm
 ============================================================

 ## Overview
 -----------

-This is a simple C++ program that helps commuters navigate the Delhi Metro network.
+This is a simple C++ Project that helps commuters navigate the DMRC network.
 It takes the source station and destination station as input from the user and displays the shortest metro route, fare, and distance to reach the destination.

 ## Implementation
 -----------------